 One of our favorite things about this show is how easy it is to get pictures of it!
 Even if your camera is just your phone, many of the projections are bright enough that you should have no problem capturing a few amazing shots.
 Don’t stay on your phone or camera too long though, or you’re sure to miss something!
 Be sure to check out all our Disney Photography Tips to get inspired.

 Speaking of missing something leads us to our last tip.
 Be sure to look up!
-Look up from your phone, up from your camera, up to the sky, look all around!
+Look up from your phone, up from your camera, up to the sky, and look all around!
 At 12 minutes in length, this is a pretty quick-moving show.
 The scenes can sometimes change very fast, and there’s a lot going on in this show.
-And while it’s extremely likely you’re not going to see everything, you’ll get the most of the fireworks show by keeping your eyes to the sky.
+And while it’s extremely likely you’re not going to see everything, you’ll get the most out of the fireworks show by keeping your eyes on the sky.

 Melanie Renee is a photographer, writer, designer and mom.
 Visiting Disney destinations since 2010, she is also an Authorized Disney Vacation Planner.
 When she's not creating her next coffee recipe, or designing apparel at Polka Dot Pixie Shop, she's seeking beautiful sunsets and planning her next trip .